Clark-Nikdel-Powell/WP-Admin-Command-Palette/README.md

 * Search for and navigate to user-generated content (Posts, Pages, Users, etc.).
 * Search for and navigate to WordPress Admin Pages (All Posts, Add New Post, etc.).
-* Perform WordPress Admin actions via the ACP or a keyboard shortcut (Publish, Add Media, View Post, etc.)
+* Perform WordPress Admin actions via the ACP or a keyboard shortcut (Publish, Add Media, View Post, etc.).

 ## Basic Usage